ava-labs/avalanchego/tests/fixture/bootstrapmonitor/README.md

 #### Full Sync

 In this mode, the full history of the X-, P- and C-Chains will be processed.
-This is configured by including `state-sync-enabled: false` in the C-Chain configuration.
+This is configured by including `state-sync-enabled:false` in the C-Chain configuration.

 ## Overview